Right-of-Way Surveys in Monroe County

 Why Do Monroe County Properties Need Professional Right-of-Way Surveys?

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Monroe County's 997 square miles, from Key West to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Monroe County's 983 square miles of land area, from Key West to surrounding communities.
 We coordinate with the Planning and Environmental Resources Department and local recording offices to ensure your survey meets all county requirements.

 Monroe County Survey Challenges